martrzeciak/martrzeciak/README.md

 ###

-<h2 align="center">Hi 👋!
-My name is Mariusz!</h2>
+<h2 align="center">< About Me /></h2>

 ###

-<p align="left">I'm a passionate .NET enthusiast with a strong foundation in C# and modern backend technologies.
+<p align="left">Hi 👋!
+My name is Mariusz!
+I'm a passionate .NET enthusiast with a strong foundation in C# and modern backend technologies.
 As a recent graduate, I'm eager to apply my knowledge in RESTful APIs, microservices, and scalable software solutions.
 I'm continuously learning and exploring best practices to build efficient and maintainable applications.</p>

 ###